Generative AI at Work

-Machine learning algorithms work differently.
-In contrast to traditional programming, these systems implicitly \textit{infer} instructions from examples.
-Given a training set of images, for instance, ML systems can learn to recognize faces.
-This highlights a key, distinguishing aspect of ML systems: they can learn to perform tasks even when no instructions exist--including tasks requiring tacit knowledge that could previously only be gained through lived experience \citep{polanyi_tacit_1966, autorPolanyiParadoxShape2014, brynjolfssonmitchell2017}.\footnote{As \citet{meijer2018behind} puts it ``where the Software 1.0 Engineer formally specifies their problem, carefully designs algorithms, composes systems out of subsystems or decomposes complex systems into smaller components, the Software 2.0 Engineer amasses training data and simply feeds it into an ML algorithm...''}
+Machine learning (ML) algorithms work differently from traditional computer programs: instead of requiring explicit instructions to function, these systems infer instructions from examples.
+Given a training set of images, for instance, ML systems can learn to recognize specific individuals even though one cannot fully explain what physical features characterize a given person's identity.
+This ability highlights a key distinguishing aspect of ML systems: they can learn to perform tasks even when no instructions exist---including tasks requiring tacit knowledge that could previously only be gained through lived experience \citep{polanyi_tacit_1966, autorPolanyiParadoxShape2014, brynjolfssonmitchell2017}.\footnote{As \citet{meijer2018behind} puts it ``where the Software 1.0 Engineer formally specifies their problem, carefully designs algorithms, composes systems out of subsystems or decomposes complex systems into smaller components, the Software 2.0 Engineer amasses training data and simply feeds it into an ML algorithm...''}

+In addition, ML systems are often trained on data from human workers, who naturally vary in their abilities.
+By seeing many examples of tasks---making sales pitches, driving a truck, or diagnosing a patient, to name a few---performed well and poorly, these models can implicitly learn what specific behaviors and characteristics set high-performing workers apart from their less effective counterparts.
+That is, not only are generative AI models capable of performing complex tasks, they might also be capable of capturing the skills that distinguish top workers.
+The use of ML tools may therefore differentially expose lower-skill workers to new skills and techniques, leading to disparate changes in productivity even among workers performing the same task.

-We study the impact of generative AI on productivity in the customer service sector, an industry with one of the highest rates of AI adoption \citep{chui_global_2021}.
+We study the impact of generative AI on productivity and worker experience in the customer service sector, an industry with one of the highest rates of AI adoption \citep{chui_global_2021}.
 We examine the staggered deployment of a chat assistant using data from 5,000 agents working for a Fortune 500 software firm that provides business process software.
 The tool we study is built on a recent version of the Generative Pre-trained Transformer (GPT) family of large language models developed by OpenAI \citep{GPT4TechnicalReport2023}.
 It monitors customer chats and provides agents with real-time suggestions for how to respond.
-It is designed to augment agents, who remain responsible for the conversation and are free to ignore its suggestions.
+It is designed to augment agents, who remain responsible for the conversation and are free to ignore or edit the AI's suggestions.